olivierbJAVA/OC-DA_JAVA-P9-Mediscreen_Patient_Microservice/README.md

 - Create a dedicated Docker bridge network to enable their communication
 - Map the directory containing the MySQL data in an external directory so that data are note lost if container is deleted

-In order to run the whole application, i.e. the 3 Microservices, you can use the *docker-compose.yml* file that is located in the Rapport Microservice repository.
+>In order to run the whole application, i.e. the 3 Microservices, you must use the *docker-compose.yml* file that is located in the Rapport Microservice repository.

 ### Tests